 In the subprocess.Popen constructor, the env keyword argument, if supplied, is expected to be the complete environment passed to the child process.
 This can lead to problems on Windows, where if you don't pass the SYSTEMROOT environment variable, things can break.
-With sarge, it's assumed that anything you pass in env is added to the contents of os.environ.
+With sarge, it's assumed by default that anything you pass in env is added to the contents of os.environ.
 This is almost always what you want - after all, in a Posix shell, the environment is generally inherited with certain additions for a specific command invocation.
+However, if you want to pass a complete environment rather than an augmented os.environ, you can do this by passing replace_env=True in the keyword arguments.
+In that case, the value of the env keyword argument is passed as-is to the child process.